M.D. with Distinction in Research

 The thesis must be signed by all the members of the thesis committee as well as the Associate Dean by April 1 of the graduating year.
 Our recommendation is that students begin to circulate their thesis by February 1 to make sure that the committee members have time for change feedback if needed.

 A formal presentation of the results will be made to an audience that includes the members of the student’s committee.
 This will show that the student is capable of not only designing the research but communicating its findings succinctly to colleagues.
 This presentation must be made before March 15 of the graduating semester for inclusion on diploma.
+Usually the spring Updates in Research & Medicine seminar is used for captstone presentations.

 - January 31 year before graduation: Complete an application for distinction.